pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - What does 'pixel' stand for? _Picture Element_!
 - On a Mac you can go to the Accessibility Settings and activate Zoom
-- On canvass you can use the _Magnifier_ application
+- On Windows you can use the _Magnifier_ application

 ---